yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/go/ysql-pq-ssl.md

 ### SSL/TLS configuration

 Refer to the [SSL/TLS configuration](../../../../secure/tls-encryption/client-to-server/) page to launch your YugabyteDB cluster with SSL/TLS enabled.
-This is already taken care of for you in **Yugabyte Cloud**, as the cluster is pre-configured to do client-side authentication with SSL/TLS enabled.
+This is already taken care of for you in Yugabyte Cloud, as the cluster is pre-configured to do client-side authentication with SSL/TLS enabled.

 ### OpenSSL

 Install [OpenSSL](https://www.openssl.org/) 1.1.1 or later only if you have a YugabyteDB setup with SSL/TLS enabled.
-The **Yugabyte Cloud** clusters are always SSL/TLS enabled.
+Yugabyte Cloud clusters are always SSL/TLS enabled.

 ### CA certificate

-Download the CA certificate file to allow your application connect securely to the YugabyteDB cluster.
-In case of a **Yugabyte Cloud** cluster,
+In case of a Yugabyte Cloud cluster, to download the CA certificate for your cluster in Yugabyte Cloud, do the following:

 1. On the **Clusters** tab, select a cluster.

-1. Click **Connect**
+1. Click **Connect**.

 1. Click **Connect to your application** and download the CA cert.